The Arts House (Old Parliament House)

 Additions made in 1875 included a long extension built along the Singapore River by colonial architect J. F. A. McNair.
 The main building then served as the Supreme Court until 1939, when the Supreme Court building was completed.
 Thereafter, Coleman’s building served as a government storehouse and as the office of the Department of Social Welfare, before becoming semi-derelict.
 Renovations began in 1953 to restore the building for use by the Legislative Assembly, and the new Legislative Assembly House was opened in July 1954 by then Governor John Nicoll.10

-On 5 June 1959, the building became known as the Parliament House, when the People’s Action Party became the ruling party of a self-governing Singapore.11 The first parliamentary session was opened by then President Yusof bin Ishak on 8 December 1965.12 The building served as the Parliament House until 1999.13 With the opening of the new Parliament House at 1 Parliament Place in October 1999, Coleman’s building became known as the Old Parliament House.14
+The building was renamed Parliament House in 1965 after Singapore gained independence.11 The building served as the Parliament House until 1999.12 With the opening of the new Parliament House at 1 Parliament Place in October 1999, Coleman’s building became known as the Old Parliament House.13

-On 26 March 2004, the Old Parliament House was reopened as The Arts House, a venue for the performing and visual arts.15 Renovations costing S$15 million saw the conversion of the building into an entertainment space and a 75-seat film theatrette, among other changes.
-The most historical space, the “crown jewel” of The Arts House, is the 150-seat concert chamber known as The Chamber.16 It is home to concert recitals, film screenings and art exhibitions.17
+On 26 March 2004, the Old Parliament House was reopened as The Arts House, a venue for the performing and visual arts.14 Renovations costing S$15 million saw the conversion of the building into an entertainment space and a 75-seat film theatrette, among other changes.
+The most historical space, the “crown jewel” of The Arts House, is the 150-seat concert chamber known as The Chamber.15 It is home to concert recitals, film screenings and art exhibitions.16

-Along with the refurbishment of the main building, the annex (previously the courthouse) was also spruced up and now houses a restaurant.18 The renovations garnered the Old Parliament House a prize in the Urban Redevelopment Authority’s Architectural Heritage Awards 2004 for its unique transformation whilst retaining its original charm.19
+Along with the refurbishment of the main building, the annex (previously the courthouse) was also spruced up and now houses a restaurant.17 The renovations garnered the Old Parliament House a prize in the Urban Redevelopment Authority’s Architectural Heritage Awards 2004 for its unique transformation whilst retaining its original charm.18

-1819: The site of the building is occupied by the temenggong of Johor and his followers.20
+1819: The site of the building is occupied by the temenggong of Johor and his followers.19

 1827: The two-storey mansion is completed.
 It is used as the first courthouse until 1865, when a new court building is constructed.